Kawther Ramzi

-Kawther Ramzi (كوثر رمزي) (17 June 1931 – 2 September 2018), was an Egyptian actress.
+Kawthar Ramzi (كوثر رمزي) (17 June 1931 – 2 September 2018) was an Egyptian actress.
 She started her career in radio, then played small roles in cinema, theater and television.
 She was given a role closer to the tournament in the movie Call of Love.

+Biography

-Kawther was born on 17 June 1931, and her father was the artist Ibrahim Mohamed Fawzi, a theater heritage expert at the Institute of Dramatic Arts.
+Kawthar was born on 17 June 1931, and her father was the artist Ibrahim Mohamed Fawzi, a theater heritage expert at the Institute of Dramatic Arts.
 She was married to the director of the security company Adco Pharmaceuticals, and did not have any children, and after his death at 21 years old, she completed her life with her brother Anwar Ramzi.